roblib/scripts/foxml_utils/README.md

 1. Generate a set of FOXML files in a subdirectory that have references to unreachable datastreams stripped out of the FOXML.
 2. Generate a report in a CSV file listing:
-  a.
-The object with missing datastream's PID and the datastream's DSID
+  1. The object with missing datastream's PID and the datastream's DSID
-  b.
-If the missing datastream is the most recent one, indicating that the object should get manual attention
+  2. If the missing datastream is the most recent one, indicating that the object should get manual attention
-  C. If the datastream has no good versions of the affected datastream requiting manual regeneration of derivatives if the datastream is derivative.
+ 3. If the datastream has no good versions of the affected datastream requiting manual regeneration of derivatives if the datastream is derivative.
 If the missing datastream is not a derivative datastream the data may be lost.

 ```bash
 python3 /path/to/foxml_utils/foxml_invalid_datastream_cleaner.py --directory=.